grammyjs/website/site/docs/guide/keyboards.md

 grammY has a simple and intuitive way to build up the inline keyboards that your bot can send along with a message.
 It provides a class called `InlineKeyboard` for this.

-Every `text` button has a string as callback data attached.
-If you don't attach callback data, grammY will use the button's text as data.

-Once a user clicks a text button, your bot will receive an update the corresponding button's callback data.
-You can listed for callback data via `bot.callbackQuery()`, and for game queries via `bot.gameQuery()`.

 > Both `switchInline` and `switchInlineCurrent` buttons start inline queries.
 > Check out the section about [Inline queries](./inline-queries.md) for more information about how they work.